John-Nagle/ttyloopdriver/README.md

 This unit appears to most computers as a serial port.
 No special driver should be required.
 The port should be opened and set to 600 baud to request 45 baud output.
-(The CP2102 is programmed for this, because many systems can't request 45 baud.
+(The CP2102 must be programmed for this, because many systems can't request 45 baud.
 600 baud is used because that speed was never used for any historical devices.)
 When power is on, Data Set Ready will turn on.
 When power is on and the motor is running, Clear to Send will turn on.
 Power management works; if the computer goes to sleep or suspends, the board will turn off.